sovity/edc-broker-server-extension/README.md

 - The mapping should look like this:
     - `/backend/api/v1/ids` -> `broker-backend:11003/backend/api/v1/ids`
     - `/backend/api/v1/management` -> `broker-backend:11002/backend/api/v1/management`
-    - All other requests should be redirected to `broker-ui:80`
+    - All other requests should be mapped to `broker-ui:80`

 #### Backend Configuration